-Activated Alumina can also be used to adsorb catalyst in polyethene production and hydrogen peroxide production.
-This desiccant also acts as a selective adsorbent to remove chemicals such as arsenic, fluoride, and sulphur from gas streams (Claus Catalyst process).
+Activated alumina can be used as a catalyst adsorbent in polyethene and hydrogen peroxide production.
+It is also a selective adsorbent to remove arsenic, fluoride, and sulfur from gas streams in the Claus Catalyst process.

-Activated Alumina is mainly used to remove fluoride from drinking water, easily reducing fluoride levels from 10.0 ppm (parts per million) to less than 1.0 ppm.
-The amount of fluoride removed from the water being filtered depends on how long the water touches the alumina filter media.
-With increased Alumina, the amount of fluoride left in the filtered water decreases.
-Also, lowering the temperature and the pH of the water enables more effective filtering, with 5.5 being the ideal pH; it allows for up to a 95% removal rate.
+Activated alumina can efficiently reduce fluoride levels from 10.0 ppm (parts per million) to less than 1.0 ppm to remove fluoride from drinking water.
+The amount of fluoride removed from the filtered water depends on how long the water remains in contact with the alumina filter media.
+The amount of fluoride left in the filtered water decreases with increased alumina.
+Lowering the water’s temperature and pH level can improve filtering effectiveness.
+The ideal pH level for effective fluoride removal is 5.5, achieving up to a 95% removal rate.

-The Activated Alumina can also be regenerated at high temperatures when exposed to moisture over a long period.
-To restore the adsorbent to its full adsorptive capacity, heat the adsorbent to 150°C – 180°C. The higher the regeneration temperature, the longer the operating cycle and the lower the exit dew point of the gas.
-It should also not be exposed to a temperature above 350°C to enable a better performance over a long period for the adsorbent.
+In fore-line traps, the desiccant acts as a charge material that prevents oil generated by rotary vane pumps from backstreaming into the system.
+Additionally, activated alumina can be regenerated by exposing it to moisture over a long period at high temperatures.
+To restore the adsorbent to its full adsorptive capacity, heat it to 150°C – 180°C. The higher the regeneration temperature, the longer the operating cycle and the lower the exit dew point of the gas.
+It’s essential to keep the adsorbent from being exposed to temperatures above 350°C to maintain its performance over an extended period.

 Activated Alumina Product Brochure: Download